wizeline/react-apprenticeship/topics/context/readme.md

             return (<p>{contextValue}</p>)
         }

-Note in the example above how we did not pass the value as a prop but using the context api, for this example this is not practical but it helps ilustrate the point.
+**Note**: In above’s example the values were not passed as a prop but uses the **Context API**.
+This is not a practical example but helps to illustrate the point.